caemor/epd-waveshare/README.md

 ### [2]: 2.9 Inch E-Ink Black/White - Tests

-Since my 2.9 Inch-Display has some blurring issues I am not absolutly sure if everything was working correctly
+Since my 2.9 Inch Display has some blurring issues I am not absolutly sure if everything was working correctly as it should :-)

 ### Interface